Rajankumar34401/docsense-ai/README.md

 ## Challenges & Solutions (Leadership Insights)
    ​During the integration phase, we faced and resolved the following technical challenges.
 * **Security & Data Privacy:** Initially, sensitive configuration files (.env) were tracked by Git.
 We successfully implemented professional security practices using .gitignore and cleared the Git cache to ensure no private API keys were exposed.
-* **Vector Search Accuracy (Week 2):** Fine-tuning the MongoDB Atlas Vector Search aggregation pipeline was challenging to ensure that only the most relevant document chunks are retrieved for the LLM.
+* **Vector Search Accuracy** Fine-tuning the MongoDB Atlas Vector Search aggregation pipeline was challenging to ensure that only the most relevant document chunks are retrieved for the LLM.
-* **Context Window Management (Week 2):** Optimized the merging of user queries with 5-6 retrieved text chunks to stay within LLM token limits while maintaining high answer accuracy.
+* **Context Window Management:** Optimized the merging of user queries with 5-6 retrieved text chunks to stay within LLM token limits while maintaining high answer accuracy.
 * **API Integration:** Mapping the JSON response from Gemini AI to our MongoDB schema required precise logic to ensure data accuracy.
 * **Large Commits:** Handled large repository sync issues and optimized the project structure by excluding heavy folders like node_modules from the remote repository.